 Finally the result of the action for that particular task completion.

 This is a very important trait that you need to have.
-When working in a team, you should not be having a negative attitude towards the team.
+When working in a team, you should always carry a positive attitude and should not be having a negative attitude towards the team.

 Especially when asked such a question, your answer should not reflect it.